Groups Acting Acylindrically on Trees: Abstract

 \section{Abstract}

-We develop a theory of groups that act acylindrically and non-elementarily on simplicial trees, which we call acylindrically arboreal groups.
-We then prove a complete classification of when graph products of groups and the fundamental groups of certain hyperbolic $3$-manifolds are acylindrically arboreal, and use this classification to consider acylindrically hyperbolic groups that have actions on trees but have no non-elementary acylindrical actions on trees.
+We develop a notion of groups that act acylindrically and non-elementarily on simplicial trees, which we call acylindrically arboreal groups.
+We then prove a complete classification of when graph products of groups and the fundamental groups of certain hyperbolic $3$-manifolds are acylindrically arboreal, and use these classifications to provide examples of acylindrically hyperbolic groups that have actions on trees but have no non-elementary acylindrical actions on trees.